didx-xyz/aries-cloudapi-python/README.md

 pytest --ignore=app/tests/e2e
 ```

-You can specify the log level of the pytest output by using the `--log-cli-level=DEBUG` flag.
-For example:
+You can specify the log level of the pytest output by using the `--log-cli-level` flag.

 ```bash
 pytest . --log-cli-level=DEBUG